Powidz Military Community Participates in Combative Course

 |0

-This work, Powidz Military Community Participates in Combative Course [Image 7 of 7], by SPC Elsi Delgado, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Powidz Military Community Participates in Combative Course, by SFC Jason Hull, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT